elastic/search-ui/ADVANCED.md

 2. Result State - State that represents a response from a Search API call.
 3. Application State - The general state.

-Request state and Result State will often have similar values.
+Request State and Result State will often have similar values.
 For instance, `searchTerm` and `resultSearchTerm`.
 `searchTerm` is the current search term in the UI, and `resultSearchTerm` is the term associated with the current `results`.
 This can be relevant in the UI, where you might not want the search term on the page to change until AFTER a response is received, so you'd use the `resultSearchTerm` state.